-Overall receiver performance is what I expected: identical to the CommRadio CR-1/CR-1a receiver series with the added benefit of an internal ATU that helps tweak the antenna match on the ham bands.
-A very good thing.
+Overall receiver performance is what I expected: nearly identical to the CommRadio CR-1/CR-1a receiver series with the added benefit of an internal ATU that helps tweak the antenna match on the ham bands.

 You can tell that CommRadio has a legacy in designing equipment for the military, as well as for commercial and aviation industries.
 The CTX-10 smacks of a channelized commercial radio.
 There are relatively few features and adjustments as compared with, say, the Elecraft KX2 or the LnR LD-11.
 For those who like basic controls, the CTX-10 should please.
 On the other hand, if you like more granular control of your transceiver, you might prefer more refinements.